 There are certainly some caveats to the “risk free” part of the last sentence but I think you get the picture.
-Yes I realize that 8% is less than 17% but the quality of that 8% return is far superior to the quality of the higher return.
-Not to mention that if you were will to use leverage, you could have actually outperformed the “long only” portfolio with substantially less volatility but I digress.
+Yes, I realize that 8% is less than 17% but the quality of that 8% return is far superior to the quality of the higher return.
+Not to mention that if you were willing to use leverage, you could have actually outperformed the “long only” portfolio with substantially less volatility, but I digress.

-The second reason that its advantageous to develop your skills as a short seller is that it opens up a whole other category of opportunities.
-I’m sure you’ve heard that saying “there is always a bull market somewhere.”
-Well, the same can be said for bear markets too.
+The second reason that it’s advantageous to develop your skills as a short seller is that it opens up a whole other category of opportunities.
+I’m sure you’ve heard the saying “there is always a bull market somewhere.”
+Well, the same can be said for bear markets.

 This is proven easily enough by running through 6 month charts of an array of exchange traded funds.
-Now, it probably won’t be half and half but some of those charts will be moving up and to the right, bull market and some of those charts will be moving down and to the left, bear market.
+Now, it probably won’t be half and half but some of those charts will be moving up and to the right, bull market-style, and some of those charts will be moving down and to the right in a bear market.

-I just quickly ran through a list of 110 markets and 37 of them were bullish and the rest were bearish.
-Being a short seller triples the available markets that I can trade currently.
-More opportunities, more profit potential, it’s that simple.
+I quickly ran through a list of a couple of hundred markets and about 35% of them are bearish right now.
+Being a short seller greatly increases the available markets that I can trade.
+More opportunities, more profit potential.
+It’s that simple.

-Short selling has gotten a bad rap and I have never once seen an article, blog post, or the like on the benefits and virtues of short selling.
-So, quite possibly I’m writing the first one.
-So I’m going to dispel two of the most publicized myths around short selling and balance out the picutre a bit.
+Short selling has gotten a bad rap and I hardly ever see an article, blog post, or the like on the benefits and virtues of short selling.
+So I’m going to dispel two of the most publicized myths around short selling and balance out the picture a bit.

 Busting Short Myths

 Have you ever seen a stock trade to infinity?
-Certainly stocks can move a lot in a short period of time, but never to infinity and I’ve seen just as many stocks fall hard as I’ve seen rally hard.
-Whether you are long or short you always run the risk that company specific news or macro news that occurs overnight will cause a trade to gap against you.
-But here again, gap risk is just as much a threat to long positions as it is for short positions.
+Certainly, stocks can move a lot in a short period of time, but never to infinity.
+Also, I’ve seen just as many stocks fall hard as I’ve seen rally hard.
+Whether you are long or short, you always run the risk that company specific news or macro news that occurs overnight, will cause a trade to gap against you.
+But here again, gap risk is just as much a threat to long positions as it is to short positions.

 When the short ban went into effect, stocks rallied for about a week and then started to decline again.
 Stocks don’t decline because of short sellers, rather they decline because of mismanagement or deteriorating fundamentals.
 More recently, the CEO of Austria’s 3rd largest bank, blamed short sellers for the decline in his stock price.
-The stock has fallen, in a very orderly fashion, from $30 to $12 over the last 14 months.
+The stock fell, in a very orderly fashion, from $30 to $12 over about 14 months.

 There is a very regulated mechanism in place that allows short selling to take place.
-Its outside the scope of this commentary to explain that mechanism but suffice to say that short sellers are not a source of volatility or market turmoil.
-In fact, short sellers are anintegral part of keeping market prices orderly.
+It’s outside the scope of this commentary to explain that mechanism but suffice it to say that short sellers are not a source of volatility or market turmoil.
+In fact, short sellers are an integral part of keeping market prices orderly.